KFCatalan/qbb2019-answers/day2-lunch/README.md

 grep "SRR072893" SRR072893_map.sam_ cut -f 3 | sort | uniq -c

+You retrieve the specified term from the file, cutting on field 3, you then sort it and use uniq -c to to filter out repeats

 cut -f 3 SRR072893_map.sam | sort | uniq -c

+You skip the grep step in order to pull up the file faster but it is now not in a list

 f = open('SRR072893_map.sam')